ckwire/75Hard-Data-Science-Fall-20/README.md

   * Can be tutorial or video, or coding.
 * [ ] Commit a **daily** log of what was done along with any code files.

 Goals are to improve overall programming skills, improve upon Python skills.
-Learn new data science framworks.
+Learn new data science frameworks.

 Any information used will be referenced.